2captcha/2captcha-csharp/README.md

 <sup>[API method description.](https://2captcha.com/2captcha-api#solving_hcaptcha)</sup>

 Use this method to solve hCaptcha challenge.
 Returns a token to bypass captcha.
+Use 'ExtendedResponse' to get respKey and useragent in captcha answer.

 ```csharp
 HCaptcha captcha = new HCaptcha();